Sidak2203/engineering-interview-assignments/data-engineering/datapipeline/solution/README.md

 To run tests:
 pytest test_main.py

-2. Cloud Deployment Considerations
+**2. Cloud Deployment Considerations
-Cloud deployment considerations have been documented in cloud_deploy_stretch.txt.
+**Cloud deployment considerations have been documented in cloud_deploy_stretch.txt.
 This includes details on how AWS Glue and S3 can be used to automate the pipeline in a cloud environment.